Ozi-cheri/auto-sphere/README.md

      * Clicking on an article opens a detailed view.
 Users can read the full content along with comments from other users.

+   * Pagination for Articles
+     pagination is implemented on the articles page to improve loading speed and navigation.
+Users will be able to click “Next” to browse more articles.

   *  User Comment Section
      * Login users can leave comments on articles.
 Comments are displayed under the article with timestamps and user details.